-It affected our business positively because while some of my team members lost their side projects, they still had Brand Envoy Africa and when I and my partner Jade Obike had to make some hard pay-cut decisions amongst other things, the team were there to support us.
-This had made it so easy for us all to cope at the peak of the lockdown periods and throughout the entire period.
-The negative effect was also profound as we were just limited to digital campaigns at the time.
-We’ve all adapted and so have our clientele to this new norm.
+It affected our business positively because while some of my team members lost their side projects, they still had Brand Envoy Africa.
+When my partner Jade Obike and I had to make some hard pay-cut decisions, amongst other things, the team was there to support us.
+This made it easy for us all to cope at the peak of the lockdown periods and throughout the entire period.
+The negative effect was also profound as we were limited to digital campaigns at the time.
+We’ve all adapted, and so have our clientele to this new norm.

-It was also our day of positive reckoning and I’ll explain.
-My team from inception has always worked for 3 days weekly at the office premises with the remaining 2 days used for their personal projects while still being remotely available for our work if required.
-I arrived at this decision because creativity is such an important thing to bridle, especially if you are to use it on specific projects week in week out.
-In contrast, creative people when given time to express themselves personally automatically connect with their core.
+It was also our day of positive reckoning, and I’ll explain.
+My team from inception has always worked for 3 days weekly at the office premises, with the remaining 2 days used for their projects while still being remotely available for our work if required.
+I arrived at this decision because creativity is important to harness, especially if you use it on specific projects week in and week out.
+In contrast, when given time to express themselves personally, creative people automatically connect with their core.
 The results of this freedom I gave team members always generated excitement at the office come Monday mornings as the office became some Show-and-Tell center.
-This corporate culture helps us all bond and it also motivates our interns to aspire towards becoming more.
+This corporate culture helps us all bond and motivates our interns to aspire toward becoming more.

-Personally, the difficult choice of taking a personal massive pay-cut, deciding on what was necessary and what wasn’t affected all of us.
-However, with this situation, I learned that taking a 90% pay-cut opened my mind up to other novel means to provide for my family and dependents.
-The universe simply abhors a hand that holds back because all you would have done is miss an opportunity to attract more into your life.
-Most importantly, we are all here, happy and grateful to still have a young growing business.
+Personally, the difficult choice of taking a massive personal pay cut and deciding on what was necessary and what wasn’t affected all of us.
+However, with this situation, I learned that taking a 90% pay cut opened my mind to other novel means to provide for my family and dependents.
+The universe hates a hand that holds back because all you would have done is miss an opportunity to attract more into your life.
+Most importantly, we are happy and grateful to have a young growing business still.

 What specific tools, software, and management skills are you using to navigate this crisis?

-Zoom and google meet for meetings, we transfer/google drive for sharing files, and Joining community network groups for quasi-human feedback considering the need for social distancing.
+Zoom and google meet for meetings, we transfer/google drive for sharing files, and Join community network groups for quasi-human feedback considering the need for social distancing.

 Who are your competitors?
 And how do you plan to stay in the game?